Fluffy-phd/FluffyHunterBars/README.curse.txt

 /fluffy resize w h sets the size of the bars to be w pixels wide and h pixels tall

+/fluffy showicons toggles the display of icons for abilities on the bars

 /fluffy icosize l sets the size of the ability icons to be l pixels wide and l pixels tall

 /fluffy reset resets the position and size of the addon to default values and enables shift+drag&drop